-The starting point of the hike is at the Pont-ar-Daf car park by the wooden bridge and babbling brook.
-An undulating stone pathway takes you to the summit and the hike can be done over a few hours depending on your fitness levels.
-In total, the hike is around four miles though quite strenuous.
+The hike’s starting point is at the Pont-ar-Daf car park by the wooden bridge and babbling brook.
+An undulating stone pathway takes you to the summit, and the hike can be done over a few hours, depending on your fitness levels.
+In total, the walk is around four miles though quite strenuous.

-For me, hiking up Pen-Y-Fan as a novice was difficult however, it could prove to be a lot easier for someone younger or with a very good fitness level.
+For me, hiking up Pen-Y-Fan as a novice was challenging; however, it could prove to be a lot easier for someone younger or with an excellent fitness level.

-Despite the difficulty level, the exhilarating views of the surrounding mountains as you climb higher is fantastic and worth every step.
-At the summit, the feeling of achieving the hike to the top of Pen-Y-Fan is phenomenal and the 360-degree views to the Black Mountains and Exmoor and out to the Gower Peninsula and Bristol Channel are breathtaking.
+Despite the difficulty level, the exhilarating views of the surrounding mountains as you climb higher are fantastic and worth every step.
+At the summit, the feeling of achieving the hike to the top of Pen-Y-Fan is phenomenal, and the 360-degree views of the Black Mountains and Exmoor and out to the Gower Peninsula and Bristol Channel are breathtaking.